PrefectHQ/prefect/docs/tutorial/deployments.md

     )
 ```

-When you rerun this script, you will find an updated deployment in the UI that is actively scheduling work!
+When you rerun this script, you see an updated deployment in the UI that is actively scheduling work!
-Stop the script in the CLI using `CTRL+C` and your schedule will be automatically paused.
+Stop the script in the CLI using `CTRL+C` and your schedule pauses automatically.

 !!! note "`.serve` is a long-running process"
-    For remotely triggered or scheduled runs to be executed, your script with `flow.serve` must be actively running.
+    For remotely triggered or scheduled runs to execute, your script with `flow.serve` must be actively running.

 ## Running multiple deployments at once

-This method is useful for creating deployments for single flows, but what if we have two or more flows?
-This situation only requires a few additional method calls and imports to get up and running:
+You can handle deployments for multiple flows by adding a few additional method calls and imports:

 ```python hl_lines="2 18-20" title="multi_flow_deployment.py"
 import time